ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

     # Add the additional result data to the DataSources object
     my_data_sources_e.add_file_path(filepath=r'file2.extension3.extension4', key=my_file_key2)

-If you know the extensions keys you can the first extension key as an argument
+If you know the extensions keys, you can add the first extension key as an argument.

 .. code-block:: python